anav5704/BETH-todo/README.md

 ## Getting Started

-First make sure you hav ```bun``` installed.
-It is currenlty only on macOS and Linux, and if you're on Windows, you'll have to setup [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).
-Once that is setup, fork and clone this repo.
+First, make sure you have ```bun``` installed.
+It is currently only on macOS and Linux, and if you're on Windows, you'll have to set up [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).
+Once that is set up, fork and clone this repo.
 Then run ```bun install``` to install the dependencies.
-Now make a ```.env``` file in the root of your project add add the following variables:
+Now make a ```.env``` file in the root of your project and add the following variables:

 ```
 DATABASE_URL